Page Title: Snap Hooks

-Snap Hooks: Snap hooks are the clips used to attach a flag to a flagpole.
-Some people call them flagpole clips.
+Snap Hooks: Flag snap hooks are the flag clips used to attach a flag to a flagpole halyard line.
+Some people call them flagpole clips, flag hooks or halyard clips

 We sell NO snap hooks for the purpose of lifting loads, persons or for use as safety harnesses or other safety equipment.
 We don't know anything about those kind of snap hooks.
 We sell snap hooks only for attaching flags to halyards.
 These are flagpole snap hooks.
-These are halyard clips.
+These are halyard clips, hardware for flagpoles and are a common component of flagpole supplies.

 How to rig a snap hook